Accreditations and Partnerships

 Skagit Valley Hospital is licensed by the Washington State Department of Health and is accredited by the following agencies and organizations:

-Skagit Valley Hospital is accredited by DNV Healthcare under the authority of the US Centers for Medicare and Medicaid Services.
+Skagit Valley Hospital is accredited by DNV-GL under the authority of the US Centers for Medicare and Medicaid Services.
 Skagit Valley Hospital will also be compliant with the ISO 9001 Quality Management System.

 American Hospital Association